-A pupil of any age may ask a parent or other representative to make a subject access request on her behalf.
-Moreover (if of sufficient age) their consent or authority may need to be sought by the parent making such a request.
 Pupils aged 12 or 13 (Year 8) and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
-Slightly younger children may however be sufficiently mature to have a say in this decision.
+Slightly younger children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.